bonz027/learn_command_line_excercises/Chapter_3/Readme.md

 #Are you on your local machine?

-I know I am on my local machine because at the end of my opening line I can see the "$" which let's me know that i am on my local machine.
+by running "hostname" i can see that it says **omars-macbook.local** which indicates i am on my local machine.